 The hub is a former coal power station that Verdant is converting into a 151MW biomass plant.
-And to fund it, the company is turning to US investors on the Nasdaq, where it’s scheduled to list “within the next couple of months”, Primmer said.
+And to fund it, the company is exploring potential opportunities to list on the US Nasdaq.

 Barclay Pearce is also advising Koch Metals, which is developing the Constance Range iron ore project about 280km from the Port of Karumba in North Queensland.

 While ASX investors are familiar with iron ore, Koch is looking to the UK as it eyes plans for a listing on the London Stock Exchange (LSE).

 Why look abroad?
 For Primmer, both Verdant and Koch operate business models that are subject to something of a ‘gap’ in Australia’s IPO market.

 “The idea from a corp advisor standpoint if you’re working companies that are going to be bigger at the time of listing — what are the chances you’re going to get a $200m clean energy IPO away in the Australian market?” he said.

 “For one thing, you’re targeting a much smaller pool of investors in this market looking to fund larger-scale renewable energy projects.

 “In that context, you’ve got a far better chance to tap US markets and secure not just investor funding but also government funding, and also have the company perform quite well at IPO.”

 Primmer said it’s a similar situation for Koch Metal, where there’s “no happy medium” on the ASX for companies of Koch’s size.

 “In Australia you’ve obviously got plenty of pre-IPO appetite for companies at the junior exploration or ‘speccy miner’ phase,” he said.